-Husband scarcity has been a major issue not just in Gombe State but several parts of Northern Nigeria.
+Husband scarcity has become a major issue not just in Gombe State but several parts of Northern Nigeria.

 About 7 years ago in 2013, single women numbering hundreds took to the streets in Gusau, Zamfara State, to protest the scarcity of husbands.